yiweifengyan/ASL_TAB/README.md

   - Can be viewed as N, OH, OW, OC (Output Channel = KN)
 - PReLU: N, OH, OW, OC

 ## First-try

 ### Setup

-- Change the popcnt64() intrinsic in common.h for GCC/Clang
+- Change the popcnt64() intrinsic in common.h for GCC/Clang based on your CPU architecture
-- Open the .sln in MSVC, or add a makefile for GCC/Clang
+- Open the .sln in MSVC, or add a makefile for GCC/Clang, or modify the CMakeLists.txt for cmake
 - Compile and run it

 The bitwise GEMM use popcnt instructions to accelerate quantized convolution.
 The excution speed will be very slow if current CPU don't have population count instructions.